 investigation phase of the project.

-Safeguards in the HSSE Plan are
+Safequards in the HSSE Plan are

 focused on minimizing releases while

+advanuel dring that releases while

 acknowledging that releases may still

 occur.
 Safeguards which will be put into

 place include: daily, work-specific

 tailgate meetings so safety and

 protection of the environment are

-foremost in workers minds; inspections
+foremost in workers minds: inspections

 of equipment to confirm they are in

-working order; use of plastic sheeting
+working order: use of plastic sheeting

 placed below all equipment which is

+placed below all equipment which is

-stationary; provision of spill kits with
+stationary, provision of spill kits with

 instructions on delineation, containment

 and appropriate actions to be taken if a

 spill occurs included at each work area;

 and daily observations of work areas by

 a qualified environmental practitioner

 specifically to identify compliance with

-the applicable procedures, to confirm no
+the applicable procedures to confirm no

 releases have occurred, and to ensure

 that the appropriate protocols are

+followed in the wellkely event of a

 followed in the unlikely event of a

 release to address and prevent any

 significant impacts.
 In the event a

 release does occur, such as an

 equipment or product release of

 lubricant or other fluids, remediation will

 be implemented immediately by the

-Authority or its contractors.
-Remediation
+Authority or its contractors Remediation

-could include additional studies,
+could include additional studies

-containment and removal, or other
+containment and removal or other

 actions as defined in the spill kit

+actions as defined in the split kit

 documentation.
 Specific reporting

 requirements will be approved and

-finalized in consultation with each CUPA
+tinalized in consultation with each CUPA

 during the permitting process.

 Added Text in Section 2.2.5: Health,

 Safety, Security and Environmental Plan

-(HSSE Plan).
-A HSSE Plan will be
+(HSSE Plan), A HSSE Plan will be

-prepared for the Proposed Action.
-The
+prepared for the Proposed Action The

 HSSE Plan will include specific

-safeguards focused on minimizing
+saleguards rocused on minimizing

 releases, such as equipment

-• , ,